 Introduction to American Government and Politics

 Examines the formal institutions of government and how politics actually works in the United States: civil rights, civil liberties, elections, media, interest groups and more.
-This course may be offered in an online or hybrid format.
-(University Program Group III-B: Studies in Social Structures).
+This course may be offered in an online format.
+May be offered as Writing Intensive.
+(University Program Group III-B: Studies in Social Structures)

 Required Courses II